Popular searches

 About the Ford RideLondon Classique

-The Ford RideLondon Classique, a three-day UCI Women’s WorldTour race, returned in 2023 and took place from Friday 26 to Sunday 28 May.
+The Ford RideLondon Classique, a three-day UCI Women’s WorldTour race, returns in 2024 and takes place from Friday 24 to Sunday 26 May.

-Previously a one-day race in the centre of London, the 2023 Ford RideLondon Classique marked the event's second year as a stage race which includes two stages in Essex and a final stage in central London.
+Previously a one-day race in the centre of London, the 2024 Ford RideLondon Classique will mark the event's third year as a stage race which includes two stages in Essex and a final stage in central London.

 History